 Art History and Visual Culture

-The Art History and Visual Culture Program offers the opportunity to explore visual art and culture through courses across a broad range of periods and societies, and through close student-teacher interaction.
+The Art History and Visual Culture Program offers the opportunity to explore visual material through courses across a broad range of periods and societies, and through close student-teacher interaction.
 The program emphasizes learning how to look at and write about visual material, particularly in introductory courses.
-Bard’s proximity to New York City allows for visits to museums and galleries; courses are frequently designed in conjunction with current exhibitions.
-In addition, the art and architecture of the Hudson Valley provide a fruitful resource for original research.
-The program maintains close contact with local institutions so that students can study original documents and work as volunteer interns during the summer or January intersession.
+Advanced courses provide more focused, in-depth study of subject matter.
+Bard’s proximity to New York City allows for visits to museums and galleries; courses may be designed in conjunction with current exhibitions.
+In addition, the art and architecture of the Hudson Valley provide a fruitful resource for study and original research.
+The program maintains close contact with local institutions so that students have access to original documents and work as volunteer interns during the summer or January intersession.
 Advanced students may also work with faculty at the Center for Curatorial Studies on campus and at the Bard Graduate Center in New York City.

 Recent Senior Projects in Art History and Visual Culture

 - “Artist Chung Sang-Hwa in the Scene of Dansaekhwa”

 - “Botticelli’s Dancing Angels: Shaping Space in the Celestial Realm”

 - “Cedar Hill: A Case Study in Preservation and Education in a Digital World”

 - “Leather, Logos, and Luxury: The Critical Discourse of Street Style”

 Katherine Morris Boivin